In this newly created 'Virtual Ocean Talk', you'll experience one of our famously engaging and lively discussions from the comfort of your home.

 HOW IT WORKS:

-- Simply register online by clicking on the button (to be added closer to event date)
+- Simply register online by clicking on the button below

 - You'll be sent a reminder to tune in the day before, and also one hour before the event.